Alum Rock Union School Board Trustee Andrés Quintero Accuses Colleague Khanh Tran of Slander

 Quintero said the so-called Alum Rock Three—a bloc consisting of trustees Tran, Esau Ruiz Herrera and Dolores Marquez-Frausto—have defended Del Terra at a tremendous cost to the public.

 Because of the three board member’s refusal to hew to recommendations from state auditors, the district had to relinquish its fiscal independence to the Santa Clara County Office of Education.
-It also led both S&P and Moody’s to downgrade the district’s credit rating, which means taxpayers will have to pay higher interest rates on future bond debt.
+Meanwhile, concerns about potential insolvency led both S&P and Moody’s to downgrade the district’s credit rating, which means taxpayers will have to pay higher interest rates on future bond debt.

 “We’re going into junk status because of their behavior,” Quintero said.
 “The stakes are fairly high, and these folks don’t really give a damn.
 [Tran] calls me emotional, but if I have to be emotional because of how this affects the taxpayers, then yeah, maybe I am.
 I know it sounds hokey, but it’s ultimately costing us, the people, the taxpayers.”